CS-433/cs-433-project-2-still-no-idea/README.md

 - `modelUnet.pth` : pretrained UNet with 100 epochs

 `mask_to_submission.py` transforms the submission found in a `results` directory into a `submission.csv` file

+Alternatively, you can run `run.py` with the complete repo.
+The structure for the CNN is already there.

 ## Pretrained models
 `convmodel100.pth` contains the pretrained CNN with 100 epochs